malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	If identical connectivity is not available for a given qubit, its connectivity can be extended by joining the annealer qubit with another in the same way qubits are joined when composing embeddings
+	see: map_to_Dwave_graph() in converter/qiskit/annealergraph.py

     Rules for simplifying graphs:

 Implementation description:
+    - annealergraph object added to Qiskit's QuantumCircuit class (see: converter/qiskit/_quantumcircuit.py)

+    - annealer_graph class defined in /converter/qiskit/annealergraph.py
+    	- has methods to add gates to the graph based on composition rule above
+	- has method to map composite graph to dwave graph - doesn't quite work yet

+    - qiskit gate commands call the add_X, add_CNOT, etc methods of QuantumCircuit.annealergraph

+    - qiskit measure command changes properties of qubits being measured in QuantumCircuit.annealergraph.qubits so that the output of the annealing operation called in execute can be sorted properly.

+    - qiskit execute command first identifies inputs and outputs, maps the graph of composed gate embeddings to the Dwave graph (this doesn't work yet), runs it on Dwave hardware, and reports the results.
+          - execute also set up to run using ExactSolver() simulator.
+ExactSolver() only works for smaller test problems.
+Once the number of qubits in the embedding being run is greater than ~16 it becomes infeasible for ExactSolver() to do.

 TODO: